-13.11 Vacation Leave Maximum
+13.13 Vacation Leave Maximum

 Employees may accumulate maximum vacation leave balances not to exceed two hundred and forty (240) hours.
-However, there are three (3) exceptions that allow vacation leave to accumulate above the maximum:
+However, there are two (2) exceptions that allow vacation leave to accumulate above the maximum:

-A. If an employee's request for vacation leave is denied by the College, and the employee is close to the vacation leave maximum, the College will grant an extension for each month that the College must defer the employee's request for vacation leave.

-- B. An employee may also accumulate vacation leave days in excess of two hundred and forty (240) hours as long as the employee uses the excess balance prior to June 30.
-Any leave in excess of the maximum that is not deferred in advance of its accrual as described above, will be lost on June 30. - C. During the duration of this contract excess leave may be accrued up to two hundred and eighty (280) hours at the discretion of the appointing authority and/or designee.
+- A. If an employee's request for vacation leave is denied by the College, and the employee is close to the vacation leave maximum, the College will grant an extension for each month that the College must defer the employee's request for vacation leave. - B. An employee may also accumulate vacation leave days in excess of two hundred and forty (240) hours as long as the employee uses the excess balance prior to their anniversary date.
+Any leave in excess of the maximum that is not deferred in advance of its accrual as described above, will be lost on the employee's anniversary date.

-13.12 Separation
+13.14 Separation

-- A. Unused vacation leave credits of any employee who resigns to accept employment with another state agency or institution, without a break in state service, will transfer with the employee to the new employer. - B. Any employee, who resigns with adequate notice and will have a break in service because they have not accepted employment with another state agency or institution, retires, is laid off, or is terminated by the College, will be entitled to be paid for vacation leave credits. - C. The estate of a deceased employee will be entitled to payment for vacation leave credits.
+- A. Unused vacation leave credits of any employee who resigns to accept employment with another state agency or institution, without a break in state service, will transfer with the employee to the new employer. - B. Any employee, who resigns with adequate notice and will have a break in service because they have not accepted employment with another state agency or institution, retires, is laid off, or is terminated by the College, will be entitled to be paid for vacation leave credits. - C. The estate of a deceased employee will be entitled to payment for vacation leave credits. - C. An employee's unpaid holiday for a reason of faith or conscience must be used in full workday increments and is equivalent to the employee's work shift on the day selected for the unpaid holiday. - D. A permanent or probationary employee who is on a unpaid holiday for reasons of faith and conscience on a work shift preceding a paid holiday, as designated in Article 12.1, will receive holiday pay for the designated holiday. - E. An employee's seniority date and probationary period will not be affected by leave without pay taken for a reason of faith or conscience. - F. Employees will only be required to identify that the request for leave is for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.

-SICK LEAVE
+ARTICLE 14 SICK LEAVE